Roll20/roll20-api-scripts/KABOOM/README.md

 The first parameter must be in one of two forms.

-1. An object that contains the ranges and type information about the explosion -or-
+1. __An object that contains the ranges and type information about the explosion__
-2. A number that will be used as the minimum range.
+2. __A number that will be used as the minimum range__

 If you decide to go with the first option, the object must be formatted as such:
 ```